crmlatte/tp/docs/DeveloperGuide.md

 * 3a.
 The prefix does not exist.
   * 3a1.
 System shows an error message.
   * Use case resumes at step 3.

-* 3a.
-User requests to cancel.
-  * Use case ends.

 **Use case: UC3 - Add an assignment deadline**